-SCR (Slot Clearance Request/Reply): Standard message used by airlines and coordinators, for the clearance of flights at coordinated airports (Level 3).
+SCR (Slot Clearance Request/Reply): Standard message used by airlines and coordinators, for planning purposes for the clearance of flights at coordinated airports (Level 3).
+SCRs should not be used to notify coordinators of on-the-day operational variations.

 Series of Slots: At least five slots having been requested for the same time on the same day of the week regularly in the same scheduling period and allocated in the same way or, if that is not possible, allocated at approximately the same time.
 In this context, the expression 'same time' means within the same coordination parameters.